dylarm/JournalSync/README.md

 - Checking if folder structure is already present

 ## Next steps
+- [ ] Add Obsidian capability
+  - [ ] Definitely need a way to represent Obsidian's structure so files are not overwritten (maybe there's a module?)
+  - [ ] Add `push` ability
+  - [ ] Allow custom heads/tags
+  - [ ] Store relevant information in front-matter in files
 - [x] Create an actual flow for syncing rather than working at it haphazardly
 - [x] Create skeleton `config.yml` file (and maybe load if populated)
 - [ ] Make folder structure if it doesn't exist (per entry)